Tutorial: Build a React.js Chat App

 });

-When we get a new message, we'll add the message's text as well as the client data to the our state.
-Next, we need to modify onSendMessage
+When we get a new message, we'll add the message's text as well as the client data to our state.

 to publish a new message to all the other users in the room:

-room: "observable-room",
+room: 'observable-room',

 message